How Much Does It Cost to Get a Passport?

 A passport book allows you to travel internationally by air, sea, or land.
 A passport card, on the other hand, can be used when entering the United States at land border crossings and seaports-of-entry from: Canada, Mexico, Caribbean countries, and Bermuda; but it cannot be used for international air travel.1

-The first-time adult 2024 cost for a passport book is $130 plus a $35 execution fee.
-The first-time adult 2024 cost for a passport card will cost you $30 plus the $35 execution fee.2
+The first-time adult cost for a passport book is $130 plus a $35 facility acceptance fee.
+The first-time adult cost for a passport card will cost you $30 plus the $35 facility acceptance fee.2

 Give yourself plenty of time before you need to travel.
-According to the U.S. State Department, the routine processing time for a new passport is currently (January 2024) six to eight weeks.3 You can pay an extra $60 to expedite processing and get it faster, but how quickly can vary, depending on demand.
-Be sure to keep this in mind when you make travel plans and allow yourself plenty of time for passport processing.
+According to the U.S. State Department, the routine processing time for a new passport is currently (June 2025) four to six weeks.3 You can pay an extra $60 to expedite processing and get it within two to three weeks.2,3 Be sure to keep this in mind when you make travel plans and allow yourself plenty of time for passport processing.

 Passports for minors who are under sixteen years of age cost less.
-For standard processing, the fee for a minor passport book is $100 plus a $35 execution fee.
-Expedited processing will cost more.
-A passport card for a minor currently costs $15 plus a $35 processing fee.4
+For standard processing, the fee for a minor passport book is $100 plus a $35 facility acceptance fee.
+Expedited processing may cost more.
+A passport card for a minor currently costs $15 plus a $35 facility acceptance fee.2

 Fees for Passport Renewals

-The cost to renew your passport is $130 for a U.S. passport book and $30 for a U.S. passport card.6 That’s only for adult passports.
+The cost to renew your passport is $130 for a U.S. passport book and $30 for a U.S. passport card.2 That’s only for adult passports.
 Minor passports are valid for five years and are not renewable.
-Parents or guardians must appear in person with the minor and apply for a new passport if the old one has expired.7
+Parents or guardians must appear in person with the minor and apply for a new passport if the old one has expired.5

 Replacing a Lost, Damaged, or Stolen Passport

-If your passport has been lost, stolen, or seriously damaged, you’ll typically need to apply for a new one.
-You can’t renew your passport if you are unable to produce it in an undamaged state.
-Learn more about reporting and replacing a lost or stolen passport at the U.S. Department of State’s website.
+If your passport has been lost, stolen, or seriously damaged, you’ll typically need to apply for a new one.6 Learn more about reporting and replacing a lost or stolen passport at the U.S. Department of State’s website.

 Quick Reference Guide for Passport Fees

-Did you know?
-While some countries just need your passport to be valid for the duration of your stay, others need at least six months.
-Be sure to check the entry requirements and guidelines for the country that you’re planning to visit before you book your trip.
+While some countries just need your passport to be valid for the duration of your stay, others need at least six months.8 Be sure to check the entry requirements and guidelines for the country that you’re planning to visit before you book your trip.

-Here are the fees for new passports and passport renewals (including execution fees):
+Here are the fees for new passports and passport renewals:

 Application Type U.S. Passport Book U.S. Passport Card